Optimal recruitment process: from search to hiring

 Phase 4: Finalize hiring and digitalize contracting

-Since the Macron ordinance of 2017 (n°2017-1387), the distinction between unilateral employment promise and employment contract offer has been clarified by the Court of Cassation.
-The employment promise constitutes a contract if it specifies the position, the date of taking office, and compensation — its revocation entitles the person to damages.
+Since the Macron ordinance of 2017 (No. 2017-1387), the distinction between a unilateral promise of employment and an employment contract offer has been clarified by the Court of Cassation.
+The promise of employment is equivalent to a contract if it specifies the position, the date of starting work and compensation — its revocation opens the right to damages.

-The permanent contract (CDI) is not subject to any mandatory legal formality except in specific cases (part-time, fixed-term contracts, apprenticeships), but the applicable collective agreement may require written form.
-In all cases, it is strongly advisable to formalize it in writing.
+The permanent employment contract (CDI) is not subject to any mandatory legal formalities except exceptions (part-time, fixed-term contract, apprenticeship), but the applicable collective agreement may require a written document.
+It is in any case strongly advisable to formalize it in writing.

-Electronic signature of the employment contract represents considerable time and reliability gains.
-It allows:
+Electronic signature of the employment contract represents a considerable time saving and increased reliability.
+It allows you to:

-- Guaranteeing the authenticity and integrity of the signed document
+- Guarantee the authenticity and integrity of the signed document

-- Centralizing proof of signature in a digital vault
+- Centralize proof of signature in a digital safe

-- Accelerating onboarding: the employee can sign their contract from their phone before their first day
+- Accelerate onboarding: the employee can sign their contract from their phone before their first day

-For HR contracts, compliance with eIDAS regulation is legally equivalent to handwritten signature provided the advanced signature level (AES or QES) is used.
+For HR contracts, electronic signature for HR compliant with the eIDAS regulation is legally equivalent to handwritten signature as long as the advanced signature level (AES or QES) is used.

-Using an HR management system coupled with an electronic signature solution allows for compliant contract production based on collective agreement requirements in minutes, then sending them for signature without data re-entry.
+The use of an AI-powered contract generator coupled with an electronic signature solution allows you to produce contracts compliant with the collective agreement in a few minutes, then send them for signature without re-entry.

 Recruitment does not end at contract signature.
 Onboarding is a critical phase: according to the Society for Human Resource Management (SHRM), structured onboarding improves 3-year retention by 82%.
 Best practices include:

-- Sending the digital welcome package before day one (welcome guide, tool access, first week program)
+- Sending the digital welcome package before day one (welcome guide, tool access, first week schedule)

-- Formalized follow-up points at 1 month, 3 months, and end of probationary period
+- Formalized follow-up points at 1 month, 3 months and end of trial period

-- Dematerialized signature of onboarding documents (employee handbook, IT policy, etc.) via the integrated HR solution
+- Dematerialized signing of onboarding documents (staff handbook, IT charter, etc.) via the integrated HR solution

 ---